OskyRosky/CrossValidation/README.md

 These basic cross-validation methods provide essential techniques for model evaluation.
 Hold-Out Validation is the simplest but least robust, while K-Fold and Stratified K-Fold offer more reliable performance estimates.

-## 1. Basic Cross-Validation Methods
+## 2. Advanced Cross-Validation Techniques